computersarecool/searching_for_cydonia/README.md

 - Built on Windows and deployed on Nexus 10 tablets

 ## To Use
-- The Unity project should be straight forward
+- Some parts of the project are complicated and specific to the performance
+- Load the `main` scene and see where it takes you!

 ## Project Structure
 - The default Unity project structure is used

 #### Required Software
-- This project was build on Unity build `2019.1.10f1`
+- This project was built on Unity build `2019.1.10f1`

 ### License

 :copyright: Willy Nolan 2017

 [MIT License](https://en.wikipedia.org/wiki/MIT_License)